-Western countries don’t make much, if any, use of insects as food, though they are valued as a tasty, convenient source of protein in many other cultures.
+Western countries don’t make much use of insects as food.
+However, many other cultures value insects as a tasty, convenient source of protein.

 That said, insect protein is in many more things than you might imagine.
-It is claimed that 80% of the world already eats bugs.
-Germans have a taste for bee larvae, while in France and Belgium people enjoy caterpillars.
+People claim that 80% of the world already eats bugs.
+Germans have a taste for bee larvae.
+In France and Belgium people enjoy caterpillars.
 In South Africa, locusts, caterpillars and mopane worms are the thing.
-If still only a few of us fry up crickets and moths, many more consume the same in ground-up form.
-In fact, few of us will not have eaten (or drunk) some small portion of insects.
+If only a few of us fry up crickets and moths, many more consume the same in ground-up form.
+In fact, most of us have consumed a small portion of insects.

-The UN Food and Agriculture Organization sees insects as a sustainable source of good quality protein – which has smaller environmental footprint than conventional meats.
-To illustrate this point, they give as an example, the fact that crickets need only one eighth of the food input that cattle do to provide, ultimately, the same amount of protein suitable for humans.
+The UN Food and Agriculture Organization sees insects as a sustainable source of quality protein.
+Insects have smaller environmental footprints than conventional meats.
+For example, crickets need only one eighth of the food input that cattle do to provide the same amount of protein suitable for humans.

-In case you were wondering, locusts yield about five times more edible protein per unit of fodder than cattle, and produce lower levels of greenhouse gases in the process.
-A serving of 100 g of desert locust in fact provides 11.5 g of fat, 53.5% of which is unsaturated, and 286 mg of cholesterol.
+Locusts yield about five times more edible protein per unit of fodder than cattle.
+Locusts also produce lower levels of greenhouse gases in the process.
+A serving of 100 g of desert locust provides 11.5 g of fat, 53.5% of which is unsaturated, and 286 mg of cholesterol.

-Pioneering the new kinds of farming is a food production unit near Los Angeles in the US, which has recently started rearing what it describes as ‘micro-livestock’.
+Pioneering the new kinds of farming is a food production unit near Los Angeles in the US.
+This unit has started rearing what it describes as ‘micro-livestock’.
 These are crickets and mealworms.
-Mealworms sound promising – if you ignore the worm bit – but they are in reality black beetles at the, particularly yucky, larval sage.
-They’ve long been used for things like baiting fish hooks and indeed as food for aquariums.
+Mealworms sound promising – if you ignore the worm bit.
+They are actually black beetles at the larval stage.
+People have long used them for things like baiting fish hooks and indeed as food for aquariums.

-However, if the eating preferences of fish influence you to try the meal worms, bear in mind that commercial suppliers use hormones to promote their development, a practice that not everyone considers safe for humans.
+However, if the eating preferences of fish influence you to try the meal worms, remember that commercial suppliers use hormones to promote development.
+This is a practice that not everyone considers safe for humans.